Palau travel guide

 Health facilities in Palau are adequate for routine medical care, but limited in availability and quality.
 Doctors and hospitals often expect immediate cash payment for health services.

 The only national hospital is ‘Belau National Hospital’, in Koror, which can generally be reached in less than two hours from most locations.
-The hospital has an operating suite, dialysis machines and an outpatient clinic.
+The hospital has the only hyperbaric chamber in Palau, an operating suite, dialysis machines and an outpatient clinic.
 The hospital also houses a pharmacy that dispenses basic medicines.

 Serious medical conditions requiring hospitalisation or evacuation may be very expensive.
 Emergency treatment or treatment for serious conditions is limited and so you may be medically evacuated to another country.
-Costs can escalate quickly, so make sure you have adequate travel health insurance and accessible funds to cover the cost of any medical treatment abroad and repatriation.
+This can take time to arrange and costs can escalate quickly, so make sure you have adequate travel health insurance and accessible funds to cover the cost of any medical treatment abroad and repatriation.

 This page has information on travelling to the Republic of Palau.